Last updated 46 days ago

 220 patients around the world

-This research study aims to evaluate whether a new combination of medications could control metabolic effects, such as increased body mass, associated with the medication.
+This research study aims to evaluate whether a new combination of medications could have an effect on increasing body mass associated with medication.

 Available in Argentina, Mexico, United States, Colombia, Brazil

-The available treatments for pediatric patients (girls, boys, and adolescents) diagnosed with or showing symptoms of Type I bipolar disorder or schizophrenia may, in some cases, cause metabolic effects such as weight gain or diabetes associated with the medication.
+The available treatments for pediatric patients (girls, boys, and adolescents) diagnosed with or showing symptoms of bipolar disorder type I or schizophrenia may, in some cases, cause metabolic effects, such as weight gain, associated with medication.

-That is why this research study, also known as a clinical trial, is investigating whether a new combination of medications could help control the metabolic effects associated with the medication.
+Therefore, this research study, also known as a clinical trial, investigates whether a new combination of medications could have an effect on weight gain associated with medication.

 About the research study:

-This clinical trial compares two treatments: OLZ/SAM (an investigational drug combination) versus olanzapine (the standard treatment, meaning the one commonly used for bipolar disorder and schizophrenia in pediatric patients).
+In the clinical trial, two treatments are compared: olanzapine and samidorphan (a combination of investigational medications) versus olanzapine (the standard treatment, meaning the one commonly used for bipolar disorder and schizophrenia in pediatric patients).

 Who can participate in this clinical trial

-- Girls, boys, and adolescents between the ages of 10 and 17 who have symptoms consistent with Type I bipolar disorder (except in Argentina, where only patients aged 13 and older will be accepted).
+- Girls, boys, and adolescents between 10 and 17 years old with symptoms compatible with bipolar disorder type I (except in Argentina, which will only accept patients aged 13 and older).

-- Adolescents between the ages of 13 and 17 who have symptoms consistent with schizophrenia.
+- Adolescents between 13 and 17 years old with symptoms compatible with schizophrenia.

-To receive more information, simply fill out the form available on the button.
-Our team will contact you to provide further details about the study, answer your questions, and guide you through the application process to participate in this clinical trial.
+To receive more information, simply complete the form available on the button.
+Our team will contact you to provide more details about the study, answer your questions, and guide you through the application process to participate in this clinical trial.

 It is important to know that: